 - Although I prefer a simple cannoli with just a dash of vanilla extract, feel free to make these your own!
 Add in orange zest, chopped pistachios, or even sprinkles!
 Just be sure not to make the filling too chunky if you plan on piping it into the shells.

 - If you can’t find mini chocolate chips at your local grocery store, you can click here to buy them online.
+Or use the filling as a cannoli dip and serve with broken up waffle cones or graham crackers.

 Yield 8 cannolis